smoqadam/willow/README.md

 ## What it does

-Willow watches specified directories for file system events (created, modified, deleted) and applies rules to organize, move, rename, or log information about files.
+Willow watches specified directories for file system events (created, modified, deleted) and applies rules to organize, move, or log information about files.
 It features:

 - **Smart stability detection**: Waits for files to finish downloading/copying before acting
 - **Flexible conditions**: Match files by extension, glob patterns, regex, size, or content
-- **Multiple actions**: Move, rename, or log file events
+- **Multiple actions**: Move (supports renaming via templates) or log file events
 - **Template support**: Use dynamic placeholders in file paths and names
 - **Temporary file handling**: Ignores browser download artifacts (.part, .crdownload, etc.)